-Signs and symptoms of peripheral neuropathy might include:
+Signs and symptoms of peripheral pathology may include:

 Sharp, jabbing, throbbing or burning pain.

-Extreme sensitivity to touch.
+Extreme sensitivity to the touch.